-- Part I. Geographic Models: Aims and methods of enquiry as a basis for discerning pattern and order in the economic landscape.
+Part II (Session 2).
+Geographic Models.
+Aims and methods of enquiry as a basis for discerning pattern and order in the economic landscape.
 Emphasis on locational models which attempt to explain the pattern and structure of urban settlement and transportation routes.
-Practical classes include case studies and provide the statistical basis for the course. - Part II.
-Regional Systems: The individual enterprise; the metropolitan region; inter-regional trade, regional economic growth and development.
-Emphasis on Australia, New Zealand and South-East Asia. - Part III.
-A course of seminars which involves additional and more advanced work.
+Laboratory classes include applications of the models in case studies.